Beyond-jQuery/book/manuscript/events.md

 ### The API for listening to events is non-standard

-Take a look at the following code snippet which register for a click event:
+Take a look at the following code snippet which registers for a click event:

 {title="observing native DOM events - web API - ancient browsers", lang=javascript}
 ~~~~~~~